 The twins and their families help our research by completing questionnaires and taking part in interviews about different environmental and individual factors that might have been influencing them throughout their lives.
-We have also collected DNA samples from 12,500 twins and are using them together with the rest of the data to better understand how genes affect abilities and behaviours.
-A parallel study has also been launched, The Children of TEDS, or CoTEDS, which collects data from the children of our now grown-up original cohort of twins to establish how different behaviours and traits are passed down through generations.
+We have also collected DNA samples from 12,500 twins and are using them together with the rest of the data to better understand how genes affect abilities, behaviours and mental health.
+A parallel study has also been launched, The Children of TEDS, or CoTEDS which collects data from the children of our now grown-up original cohort of twins to establish how different behaviours and traits are passed down through generations.
 We hope that our scientific contributions will help families, teachers, policy makers and individuals themselves better understand the challenges we face when we grow up and how to deal with them in a more effective way.

 Rimfeld, K., Malanchini, M., Spargo, T., Spickernell, G., Selzam, S., McMillan, A., Dale, P.S., Eley, T.C., Plomin, R. (2019).
 Twins Early Development Study: a genetically sensitive investigation into behavioural and cognitive development from infancy to emerging adulthood.
 Twin Research and Human Genetics, 22, 508-513. doi:10.1017/thg.2019.56

 Peel, A. J., Purves, K. L., Baldwin, J. R., Breen, G., Coleman, J. R. I., Pingault, J.-B., Skelton, M., ter Kuile, A. R., Danese, A., & Eley, T. C. (2022).
 Genetic and early environmental predictors of adulthood self-reports of trauma.
 The British Journal of Psychiatry. doi:10/1192/bjp.2021.207